41B8E9AB3287C1543A1537528B3DB506

 You can adjust the amount of coffee syrup based on your preferred level of sweetness and coffee flavor.
 Feel free to experiment with different types of milk, such as dairy, almond, soy, or oat milk, to suit your dietary preferences.
 Coffee milk is a refreshing and delicious beverage to enjoy on its own or as a companion to your favorite cookies or pastries.

-Vegan coffee syrup:
+Vegan coffee syrup

 Ingredients: